 Whale Shark Facts

-The head develops rather flattened in shape and with a blunt snout.
+Also, the head develops rather flattened in shape and with a blunt snout.
 The mouth grows extremely wide, and two short barbels also protrude from its nostrils.
 It also contains hundreds of rows of tiny teeth.
 The remarkable Whale Shark also possesses a total of five pairs of relatively large gills.

 Whale Shark Distribution, Habitat, and Ecology

-They feed primarily on plankton, krill, certain types of algae, and small squid and invertebrates.
-Their many rows of numerous teeth give them a frightening image, but they play no role in their feeding processes.
-Aside from the fact that they are ovoviviparous, nothing is known of their reproductive practices.
+As filter-feeders, it feeds primarily on plankton, krill, certain types of algae, and small squid and invertebrates.
+Its many rows of numerous teeth also give it a frightening image.
+But these play no role in its feeding processes.
+Aside from the fact that it evolved as ovoviviparous, nothing is known of its reproductive practices.

 Yet another area lacking complete reliable data is its lifespan.
 Although the Whale Shark appears to have an average lifespan of about 70 years, its maximum lifespan remains undetermined.
 However, some researchers estimate that the creature has a natural potential lifespan of about 130 years.

 Finally, the truly incredible fish also typically has an extremely calm temperament.
 In fact, it often allows divers to ride along on it.
 But researchers and conservationists discourage this practice.
 That’s because the activity disturbs its natural patterns.
 In general, though, it poses no direct threat to humans.